Investments and Portfolio Analysis (11230.2)

 Required IT skills

-Students will need to be well-versed with the Word, Excel and the Internet, including accessing information from Canvas website.
+Students will need to be well-versed with Word, Excel and the Internet, including accessing information from Canvas websites.

 Students are strongly recommended to obtain a non-programmable financial calculator.

 Students are encouraged to prepare for tutorials in advance.
 This will help them to get the most out of the tutorials.

 Various programmes are run by the Study Skills Centre to help the students to cope with the unit.
 Students may consider attending these programmes if they are suitable for their study-requirements.